soniah/blog/content/posts/2012-01-12-first-day-at-google-floating-fish.md

 tags:
   - Google
 ---
-My first day at Google -- a fish floated through the kitchen&#8230;
+My first day at Google -- a fish floated through the kitchen.

 <!--more-->